tessel/t2-firmware/README.md

 #### OS X

-To install quickly on a Mac with Brew:
+To install quickly on a Mac with Homebrew:

 ```
 brew tap tessel/tools